LogicStamp/logicstamp-context/docs/limitations.md

 **Issue**

-Style extraction works great for static Tailwind classes, but we can't parse template literals or classes that are built from variables.
-If you're storing classes in variables or building them dynamically, those won't show up in the style metadata.
+Style extraction works great for static Tailwind classes and template literals.
+Static segments within template literals are extracted (e.g., `` className={`base static-class`} `` will extract `"base"` and `"static-class"`).
+However, dynamic expressions within `${}` are not resolved.
+If you're storing classes in variables or building them from variables, those dynamic parts won't show up in the style metadata.

 **Example**